smck83/expurgate/README.md

 There are a number of vendors that offer SPF management capability.
 However I could not find any self-hosted options.
 Common terms for these services are SPF flattening and SPF compression.

 # Recent enhancements
-- pypy : As of 19/March/23 using pypy to run resolver script.
-This increases performance of DNS record generation by 5-10 x's
+- pypy : As of 19/03/2023 docker is using pypy to run the Expurgate Resolver script.
+This increases performance of DNS record generation by 2-5x's
 - AAAA Support: References to hostnames via A\A: or MX\MX: now perform a AAAA lookup to handle ip6 addresses.
 - Expurgate Solo : an updated version where both rbldnsd and resolver are in a single docker container using supervisord https://github.com/smck83/expurgate-solo/
 - Dedupe : If record already exists in 'list', do not add it again